 Following a fixed-term exclusion, a re-integration meeting will be held involving the pupil, parents, a member of senior staff and other staff, where appropriate.

 The following measures may be implemented when a pupil returns from a fixed-term exclusion:

-- Agreeing a behaviour contract - Internal isolation
+- Agreeing a behaviour contract

+- Putting a pupil on behaviour targets

+- Internal isolation

 10. Monitoring arrangements